 HOW IT WORKS FOR ARTISTS

 • Open to all fine artists whose work is original in concept, design and execution.
-This program is not open to crafters but we can provide you with a resource list if you’re a crafter seeking locations to sell your goods.
+Photographers will need to have images that are framed and ready to hang.
+Painters, illustrators and mixed media artists also need to have art that can be easily displayed and is ready to hang.
+This program works best for artists that have an inventory of pieces (at least 6) available at all times.
+This program is not open to crafters or jewelry makers but we can provide you with a resource list if you’re seeking locations to sell your goods.

 • If your work is approved, MESBA will contact you notifying you of acceptance into the program.
 After acceptance, we’ll await your annual fee of $30.
 After receiving your payment (check, credit card or Paypal accepted), we’ll activate your membership and list you on our online Artist Directory and our in print directory.